JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_list_1a351c85f0e22a5f6ef21aee32a62cfbb5.md

 ## Parameters
 * *in* **first**

-    The iterator pointing to the first element to be removed.
+    The iterator to the first element to be removed.

 * *in* **last**

-    The iterator pointing to the one-past-last element to be removed.
+    The iterator to the one-past-last element to be removed.

 ## Return value
-Returns one iterator pointing to the next element of the removed elements when iterating elements.
+Returns one iterator to the next element of the removed elements when iterating elements.

 ## Valid Usage
 * `first` must be either `end()` or one valid element in the list.